thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

 ### Add Entity Alias

 Alias is a reference to a single entity or group of entities that are used in the widgets.
 An alias may be static or dynamic.
-For simplicity, we will use the “Single entity” alias that references the one and only entity (“OrangePI” in our case).
+For simplicity, we will use the “Single entity” alias that references the one and only entity (“{{deviceName}}” in our case).
 It is possible to configure an alias that references multiple devices.
 For example, devices of a certain type or related to a certain asset.
 You may learn more about different aliases here.